Anglo-Saxon Burh |

 This forested hex has a large tract of cleared land either side of the Redriver.
-Straddling the bloodstained waterway is Fort Southfur, a dense collection of timber buildings enclosed by an earthwork palisade and surrounded by a sprawling shanty town.
+Straddling the bloodstained waterway is Fort Southfur, a dense collection of timber buildings enclosed by an earthwork palisade and surrounded by a collection of smaller homesteads.

 It's because of these assholes.